uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 The iterators described here are compatible with algorithms when using a ``device_policy``, but some additional considerations apply.
 Iterators used with algorithms using a ``device_policy`` must be SYCL device-copyable as defined by the `SYCL`_ Specification. oneDPL provides specializations for each iterator type of ``sycl::is_device_copyable``.

-Those rules are as follows:
+The rules are as follows:
 * ``counting_iterator``: Always device-copyable.
 * ``discard_iterator``: Always device-copyable.
-* ``permutation_iterator``: Device-copyable if both the source iterator and index map are device-copyable.
+* ``permutation_iterator``: Device-copyable if both the source iterator and the index map are device-copyable.
 * ``transform_iterator``: Device-copyable if the source iterator is device-copyable.
 * ``zip_iterator``: Device-copyable if all base iterators are device-copyable.

 To use algorithms with a ``device_policy`` efficiently, minimizing unnecessary data movement is very important.
-Toward this end, oneDPL provides a mechanism to define whether custom iterator types are of "device accessible content".
+To support this, oneDPL provides a mechanism to define whether custom iterator types are of "device accessible content."

-Users may provide their own custom iterators as input to algorithms with a ``device_policy``, but they must ensure that the iterators are ``sycl::is_device_copyable``, and should also ensure that the iterators are of "device accessible content" if they are to be used efficiently.
+Users may provide their own custom iterators as input to algorithms with a ``device_policy``, but they must ensure that the iterators are ``sycl::is_device_copyable``.
+Additionally, for best performance, users should ensure that the iterators are of "device accessible content", and are marked as such using the customization point described below.

 Customization Point for Iterators of Device Accessible Content
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++